s-vp/nsd-unbound-formula/README.rst

 =========================================================================================
-NSD and Unbound and DNS server configuration
+NSD and Unbound (authoritative and caching resolving) DNS server configuration
 =========================================================================================